 If you want to truly stand out and not pick run-of-the-mill pieces but want something unique, take cues from these looks.
 Knock yourself out with these five chic new ways to wear the style, and thank us later.

 This Indian look is a keeper.
 You know why?
 Because it’s contemporary in the best way, but still close to home.
-Do it like Shilpa Shetty - wear your kurti with an eclectic dupatta secured at the waist by a chunky statement belt.
+Do it like Shilpa Shetty – wear your simple neck design kurti with an eclectic dupatta secured at the waist by a chunky statement belt.
 If you want the exact same look, add metallic leggings and pointy pumps for that extra oomph.